(from the Disciples)

 In September of 2004 we held an event we called "Takin' it to the Streets".
 We obtained a mailing list of 300 of our surrounding neighbors from a member who is a real estate agent.
-We then broke the list down by streets with no more than 20 houses on each "Takin' it" list.
+We then broke the list down to streets with no more than 20 houses on each "Takin' it" list.

-The walker's instructions were simple – go to each house, invite the occupants to worship with us, hand them the pen, brochure, and carnation, say, "Good to meet you.", and go to the next house.
+The walker's instructions were simple – go to each house, invite the occupants to worship with us, hand them the pen, brochure, and carnation, say, "Good to meet you", and go to the next house.
 If we were invited in we would decline kindly.